binay302/FarewellBSH/index.md

 ## 29th June 2022

-As few of you might be knowing that today is my last day in BSH.
+As few of you might be knowing that today is my last day in B/S/H.
 I would like to thank each of you for making this journey beautiful & memorable for me .

 ### Sundaram Sir